 Nevada state law provides penalties of 5 to 20 years in a Nevada prison and $25,000 in fines for each charge.

-Sentences also depend on the related crimes.
+Sentences for state and federal RICO charges also depend on the related crimes.
 For example, if the two interrelated crimes which occurred in a ten year period are murders, life imprisonment without the possibility of parole could be the sentence for racketeering.

 RICO often requires a lot of evidence collected over time by federal law enforcement agencies.
 This means that there are many opportunities for law enforcement to illegally find or seize evidence in your case.
 Evidence that is not discovered legally should be thrown out of the case, or suppressed, by a good criminal defense lawyer.
 Evidence that is thrown out makes the case more difficult to prove beyond a reasonable doubt.